An Qi 安琪

-Mowo Er is a poet and novelist from the southwest province of Sichuan.
+Mowo Er is a poet and novelist from the southwestern province of Sichuan.
 She has published several books, including poetry the collections When Tears Meet The Ocean (当泪水遇见海水), In My Kingdom (在我的国度) and the novel Female Bee (女蜂).

 Na Ye 娜夜

-Na Ye was born in Xingcheng in the northeastern province of Liaoning province.
+Na Ye was born in Xingcheng in the northeastern province of Liaoning.
 Of Manchurian descent, she grew up in the country's northwest then studied at Nanjing University graduating from the Chinese Department.
 She has published four poetry anthologies.
 In 2005 she was a recipient of the prestigious Lu Xun Literary Award for her Selection of Poems by Na Ye (娜夜诗选).
 She works at the Literature Academy in Gansu Province.

 Nan Qiu 南秋

 Nan Qiu is the pen name of Lian Zhandou (连占斗).
 He was born in Datian in the southeast coastal province of Fujian.
-A member of The Fujian Province Writers’ Association, his poetry has been published in numerous poetry journals in China.
+A member of The Fujian Writers’ Association, his poetry has been published in numerous poetry journals in China.
 He has also published several poetry books, including Language Of The Sun (太阳的语言) and The Key To The Field (田野的钥匙).

 Nan Shutang 南书堂

-Nan Shutang was born in Shangluo City of Shaanxi province in northwestern Chinese, in the same province as Xi’an, the starting point of Silk Road.
+Nan Shutang was born in Shangluo City of Shaanxi Province in northwestern Chinese, in the same province as Xi’an, the starting point of Silk Road.
 Nan Shutang is a member of Chinese Writers’ Association, a contracted writer at Shaanxi Literary League.
 He works for Shangluo City Bureau of Culture, Press, and Broadcasting.

 Nie Le was born in A'washan in Ximeng in Yunnan's southwest and is of Wa ethnicity.
 He graduated from the Nationalities' University in Kunming in 1991 and started to publish poems in 1996.
 He works have appeared in literary journals across the country.
 He has been called 'the first poet of the Wa cultural group to write poems in Chinese.'
 His has published two poetry anthologies: Soulful Pastoral Songs (心灵牧歌) and I See (我看见).
 Nie was a delegate at the 2009 Iowa International Writers’ Conference and is an editor at the Yunnan Nationalities Publishing House in Kunming.